A New Approach to Motion Planning in 3D for a Dubins Vehicle: Special Case on a Sphere: Candidate optimal paths for Case 1:

 Noting that $\Delta (\delta = 0) = 0,$ it suffices to show that $\frac{d \Delta (\delta)}{d \delta} |_{\delta = 0} > 0.$ The expression for $\frac{d \Delta (\delta)}{d \delta} |_{\delta = 0}$ is given by

 To prove the above claim, $a_1$ and $a_2$ are to be calculated.
-To this end, \eqref{eq: LRLR_path_matrix_equation} is differentiated and evaluated for $\delta = 0.$ Furthermore, the expression for the derivative of the rotation matrices derived in the proof of Lemma~\ref{lemma: non-optimality_CCpiC}, given by $\frac{d \mathbf{R}_S}{d \delta} = \mathbf{R}_S \hat{\Omega}_S,$ where $S \in \{L, R, G\},$ is used.
-Using the closed-form expression for the rotation matrices (derived in \cite{free_terminal_sphere}) and the skew-symmetric matrices corresponding to the segments (introduced in the proof of Lemma~\ref{lemma: non-optimality_CCpiC}), the equation obtained is given by
+For this purpose, \eqref{eq: LRLR_path_matrix_equation} is differentiated and evaluated for $\delta = 0.$ Furthermore, the expression for the derivative of the rotation matrices derived in the proof of Lemma~\ref{lemma: non-optimality_CCpiC}, given by $\frac{d \mathbf{R}_S}{d \delta} = \mathbf{R}_S \hat{\Omega}_S,$ where $S \in \{L, R, G\},$ is used.
+Using the closed-form expression for the rotation matrices (given in Appendix~\ref{appsubsect: rotation_matrices}) and the skew-symmetric matrices corresponding to the segments (introduced in the proof of Lemma~\ref{lemma: non-optimality_CCpiC}), the equation obtained is given by